Contact: Richard P. Gulla,

 From 1985-1997, Dr. Oriol was Director of Obstetric Anesthesia at Beth Israel Deaconess Medical Center, where her research pioneered techniques for pain relief for women in labor, a device to resuscitate newborns, and a data-processing system to detect fetal distress.
 She was also a member of the national task force that established Practice Guidelines for Obstetric Anesthesia.

 A widely published author on a number of medical subjects, Dr. Oriol earned her M.D. from Harvard Medical School.
 She is the recipient of a number of awards and honors, including the American Medical Association’s Excellence in Medicine Award, the YMCA Black Achiever’s Award, Special Award for Public Service from the Massachusetts Medical Society, the Dr. Louis Sullivan Award for Contributions to the Delivery of Quality Health Care to Black Men, and the New England Women’s Leadership Award in Health.

-The Massachusetts Medical Society, with some 25,000 physicians and student members, is dedicated to educating and advocating for the patients and physicians of Massachusetts.
-The Society, under the auspices of NEJM Group, publishes the New England Journal of Medicine, a leading global medical journal and web site, and Journal Watch alerts and newsletters covering 13 specialties.
-The Society is also a leader in continuing medical education providing accredited and certified activities across the globe for physicians and other health care professionals.
+The Massachusetts Medical Society, with more than 24,000 physicians and student members, is dedicated to educating and advocating for the patients and physicians of Massachusetts.
+The Society, under the auspices of NEJM Group, publishes the New England Journal of Medicine, a leading global medical journal and web site, and NEJM Journal Watch alerts and publications covering 13 specialties.
+The Society is also a leader in continuing medical education for health care professionals throughout Massachusetts, conducting a variety of medical education programs for physicians and health care professionals.
 Founded in 1781, MMS is the oldest continuously operating medical society in the country.
-For more information please visit www.massmed.org, www.nejm.org, or www.jwatch.org.